 Be swift to the buffet lunch of vital, colourful ingredients.
 Supper is a la carte, with whole fish or spiced lamb or chicken tagines – specify in advance any dietary requirements.
 Expect to leave feeling ‘taller’, with open hips and shoulders and a renewed enthusiasm for life.

 Share this holiday

-Luxury two destination yoga and Atlas Mountain walking holiday, Morocco, 5 - 12 June 2021
+Luxury two destination yoga & Atlas Mountain walking retreat, Morocco, 5 - 12 June 2021

 Accommodation at Kasbah Toubkal & Tigmi

 Standard twin or double room at Toubkal & Berber room at Tigmi £895

 Standard single occupancy room at Toubkal & Berber room at Tigmi £1195